Legal provisions of COM(2023)240 - Effective coordination of economic policies and multilateral budgetary surveillance - Main contents

 Article 19

-Failure by a Member State to satisfactorily comply with its commitments underpinning an extension of its adjustment period
+Non-compliance by a Member State with the investment and reform commitments underpinning an extension of its adjustment period

-Where a Member State has been granted an extension of its adjustment period but fails to satisfactorily comply with its set of reform and investment commitments underpinning the extension referred to in Article 13(1), the Council may on a recommendation from the Commission, recommend a revised net expenditure path with a shorter adjustment period.
+Where a Member State has been granted an extension of its adjustment period but fails to satisfactorily comply with its set of reform and investment commitments underpinning the extension as referred to in Article 14, the Council may on a recommendation from the Commission and in accordance with Article 29, recommend a revised net expenditure path with a shorter adjustment period, unless there are objective circumstances preventing the implementation by the initial deadline.

 CHAPTER V